Walt13/Bike_Share_Case_Study/README.md

 - To more effectively target casual riders, marketing can be concentrated at the stations that casual riders use the most.

+- Since both casual riders as well as members use the service less in the winter, Cyclistic could try offering seasonal memberships.
+The hope would be that this would entice some casual riders to join, and once riders use the Cyclistic service more, they would eventually decide to upgrade to the full annual membership plan.

 # Closing Thoughts

+This Cyclistic bike share capstone project was my first data analytics case study and it was a great way to practice the skills that I learned in the Google Data Analytics course.
+I was able to grow my SQL skills by querying and analyzing millions of rows of data and it also gave me the opportunity to learn how to create charts with Tableau.